Forces in Translation

 Being Loved-Being Wanted-Being Found.

-I will be exhibiting the completed work at the Oxmarket Gallery, Chichester from 25.09.18 – 07.10.18 Please click here to see the Exhibitions page for full details.
+The completed work was exhibited at the Oxmarket Gallery, Chichester from 25.09.18 – 07.10.18 Please click here to see the Exhibitions page for images from the Gallery.

 Basketry Then and Now